xpack/xpack-build-box/README.md

 The images are based on CentOS 6 (glibc 2.12), and the GNU/Linux binaries should run on most modern distributions.

-The Windows executables are created with mingw-w64 v5.0.3 and the mingw-w64 GCC 7.2, available from the same Docker images.
+The Windows executables are created with mingw-w64 v5.0.4 and the mingw-w64 GCC 7.4, available from the same Docker images.

-The macOS binaries are generated on a macOS 10.10.5, plus a set of new GNU tools, installed in a custom instance of Homebrew.
-The TeX tools are also installed in a custom instance.
+The macOS binaries are generated on a macOS 10.10.5, plus a set of new GNU tools, installed in a separate folder.
+The TeX tools are also installed in a custom folder.

 ## How to use?